ITfoxtec/FoxIDs/docs/samples.md

 }
 ```

-> Change the tenant and the track configuration for all the samples.
+> Change the tenant and the environment configuration for all the samples.

 ### Run the sample seed tool